 In this research, Kulkarni, the principal investigator along with his collaborator from Vanderbilt University Prof. Bharat Bhuva, plans to explore novel Phase Transition Materials (PTM) to improve the radiation hardness of CMOS logic and memory circuits.

 The mission of the Microelectronics Research Center (MRC) at The University of Texas at Austin is to perform education, research and development in materials and electronic devices.
-MRC is funded by the National Science Foundation through the National Nano-Technology Infrastructure Network.
+MRC is funded by the National Science Foundation (NSF) through the National Nanotechnology Coordinated Infrastructure (NNCI).

-> 10100 Burnet Rd, Austin, TX 78758
+10100 Burnet Rd, Austin, TX 78758

 J. J. Pickle Research Campus